Instantaneous Type I blow-up and non-uniqueness of smooth solutions of the Navier-Stokes equations: Significance of the results and main ideas

 \subsection{Finite-time vs.\ instantaneous blow-up}

-In this section, we expound on the significance of the blow-up constructed in Theorem~\ref{main-thm} and its relevance to the broader question of well-posedness of the Navier--Stokes equations.
-Both types of smooth blow-up described above require a cascade of energy or some higher regularity norm across infinitely many frequency scales.
+Both types of smooth blow-up as described in Section \ref{sec:def-blowup} require a cascade of energy or some higher regularity norm across infinitely many frequency scales.
 They are differentiated by the direction of the cascade: whether the energy is transferred from low- to high-frequency modes or vice versa characterizes the blow-up type as finite-time or instantaneous, respectively.
 While finite-time blow-up has received far more attention, both phenomena are relevant for understanding the global behavior of Navier--Stokes solutions, and can conceivably be exhibited by Leray--Hopf solutions.

 Indeed, suppose a classical solution $u$ exhibits finite-time blow-up at some $T_*>0$.
 Then there exists at least one global continuation of $u$ in the class of Leray--Hopf solutions.
 At $t=T_*$, there are two cases: the solution either loses regularity (i.e., $u(T_*)\notin C^\infty(\mathbb T^d)$), or becomes spatially smooth due to the high-frequency components of the solution escaping to infinite wavenumber.
 In the latter case where $u(T_*) \in C^\infty$, a second smooth blow-up might occur, even while $u$ remains in the Leray--Hopf class.
 This second blow-up is an ``instantaneous blow-up'' in the sense described above.
 The three alternatives are depicted in Figure~\ref{fig:blowup-scenarios}.